 Whether you’re a corporate executive, up-and-coming business leader or small business owner, how and when you position yourself online matters.
 It’s no longer okay to be absent, and it’s even more important that you present yourself in a consistent, professional manner.
 You need to be part of the conversation.

-I combine my knowledge of current social media tools and practices with years of news and public relations experience to teach you and your team how to engage online.
+I combine my knowledge of current social media tools and practices with years of news, public relations and crisis management experience to teach you and your team how to engage online the right way.
 I help you find the right strategy for communication by combining the best practices of today with the proven methods of the past.

-Grow your social fluency and stay significant among your peers, your team, and your organization.
+Grow your social fluency, protect your brand, cement your leadership values and stay relevant among your peers, your team, and your organization.

 Originated the social media program within the Office of External Affairs for the Federal Emergency Management Agency